-Some methods specialize in using only the whiteboard.
-Some methods are designed to sell a tool.
 We approached it with a fresh perspective: if our goal was to make you a nearly native speaker and we if viewed every lesson as a precious opportunity to improve your English, what should we do in class?

 Unlike any other competitor in the market, we actually developed our curriculum while running a 12-year-long experiment on non-native speakers in China.
 We took them from being unable to speak a word of English to being able to debate and write persuasive essays.

 We applied decades of teaching experience and the best practices from the education field to make the most effective curriculum on the market.
 We are not beholding to any publisher or provider on the market.
 We simply use the best tools we can find.
 And if we can’t find the tool we want, we make it.

 It all starts with our early years material, for students who don’t truly speak English yet.
 It’s built around a day in the life of two Chinese kids.
 Everything that appears in the book is extremely high frequency and life-oriented.

 Using an abundance of original music and physical props, the teacher engages the student in short interactions that model the students’ daily lives.
 It is true low-pressure learning.

 As the students’ gain confidence and proficiency in their very practical spoken English, we gradually introduce letters and phonics.